2023

 Wednesday, 5-31-2023: In a dream just now, this riddle was posed: Who has the shortest distance to go?
 And the answer was: The most nearly perfect man. . . .
 In the dream, it seemed to make sense.

-Saturday, 6-3-2023: My challenge, during leisure, is how to occupy the time when what I really want to do is to lie down and sleep—how to occupy it, that is, with something besides that.
+Saturday, 6-3-2023: My challenge, during leisure, is how to occupy the time when what I really want to do is lie down and sleep—how to occupy it, that is, with something besides that.

 ● My challenge, during leisure, is how to occupy the time with something besides lying down and sleeping, when that’s all I really want to do.